sebsauvage/Shaarli/doc/md/Unit-tests.md

 Run `make test` and ensure tests return `OK`.
 If tests return failures, refer to PHPUnit messages and fix your code/tests accordingly.

-#### Test results and coverage

 By default, PHPUnit will run all suitable tests found under the `tests` directory.
 Each test has 3 possible outcomes:

 - `.` - success
 - `F` - failure: the test was run but its results are invalid